 Linked piece: the key activities of teaching

-A definition for starters: Teaching is the process of attending to people’s needs, experiences and feelings, and intervening so that they learn to go beyond the given and know possibility.
+A definition for starters: Teaching is the process of attending to people’s needs, experiences and feelings, and intervening so that they learn particular things, and go beyond the given.

 In teacher education programmes – and in continuing professional development – a lot of time is devoted to the ‘what’ of teaching – what areas we should we cover, what resources do we need and so on.
 The ‘how’ of teaching also gets a great deal of space – how to structure a lesson, manage classes, assess for learning for learning and so on.
 Sometimes, as Parker J. Palmer (1998: 4) comments, we may even ask the “why” question – ‘for what purposes and to what ends do we teach?
 ‘But seldom, if ever’, he continues: ‘do we ask the “who” question – who is the self that teaches?’

 The thing about this is that the who, what, why and how of teaching cannot be answered seriously without exploring the nature of teaching itself.

 In much modern usage, the words ‘teaching’ and ‘teacher’ are wrapped up with schooling and schools.
 One way of approaching the question ‘What is teaching?’ is to look at what those called ‘teachers’ do – and then to draw out key qualities or activities that set them apart from others.
 The problem is that all sorts of things are bundled together in job descriptions or roles that may have little to do with what we can sensibly call teaching.

 Another way is to head for dictionaries and search for both the historical meanings of the term, and how it is used in everyday language.
 This brings us to definitions like:

 Impart knowledge to or instruct (someone) as to how to do something; or

 Cause (someone) to learn or understand something by example or experience.

 As can be seen from these definitions we can say that we are all teachers in some way at some time.